smordan2/DSCI-LIB350_Greek_Mythology/pages/about.md

 ## Acknowledgements

 Special thank you to Franny Gaede, Rayne Vieger and Erin Winter for your guidance and expertise throughout the project.
+And thank you to the DSCI 350M class for giving us the opportunity to create this project and learn more about the digital humanities!

 <button class="btn btn-lg btn-success" data-bs-toggle="modal" data-bs-target="#cbSetUpModal">
     <svg class="bi icon-sprite" xmlns="http://www.w3.org/2000/svg" width="16" height="16" fill="currentColor" viewBox="0 0 16 16" aria-hidden="true">